Power Girl: DC Rebirth

 In the post-Rebirth DC Universe, Power Girl is trapped in an interdimensional void.
 Tanya Spears tries to free her using an etheric transponder that allows her to travel there in an incorporeal state, but her physical body was disconnected from the machine by an unaware Kid Flash (Wally West), so both women remain trapped as a result.

 In Doomsday Clock, the "original" Power Girl returns to the DC Universe when Doctor Manhattan, inspired by Superman, undoes the changes that he made to the New 52 timeline that erased the Justice Society and the Legion of Super-Heroes.

 Following the Lazarus Planet storyline, Power Girl is given new psychic abilities by the Lazarus rains and forges a bond with fellow psychic Omen; the two women open a superhero counselling service.
 To reflect this new phase of her life, Power Girl decides to retire her Karen Starr identity.
-In Power Girl Special (2023), Power Girl is urged by Jon and Kara to get over her imposter syndrome and "accept" the love and family that the Superman Family so readily want to give her.
+In Power Girl Special (2023), Power Girl is urged by Jon and Kara to get over her impostor syndrome and "accept" the love and family that the Superman Family so readily want to give her.
 Kara's diary reveals she feels the most profound personal connection with her counterpart and longs for them to be closer friends.
 Power Girl later adopts Streaky the Supercat at Kara's behest.
 Though she loses her psychic abilities in a confrontation with Johnny Sorrow, she is left with a new "astral punch" ability that creates doorways to the astral realm.
 In the ongoing series, Power Girl establishes her new civilian persona as "Dr. Paige Stetler", technology specialist and columnist for the Daily Planet.
 In issue #11, the newspaper's editor-in-chief, Lois Lane, who knows of Paige's dual identity, offers her a field-reporter position to enable her to both write longer-form stories from the scene of crises and act as Power Girl to resolve them.